Tock Binary Format

 +---------------------------+---------------------------+

-If a Program header is not present, binary_end_offset
+If a Program header is not present, binary_end_offset can be considered to be

-of the Base Header and version
+total_size of the Base Header and version is 0.

 The Main Header and Program Header have overlapping functionality.
 If a TBF Object has both, the kernel decides which to use.
 Tock is transitioning to having the Program Header as the standard one to use, but older kernels (2.0 and earlier) do not recognize it and use the Main Header.

-Credentials Footer
+128 Credentials Footer

 #![allow(unused)] fn main() { // Credentials footer.
 The length field of the TLV determines the size of the // data slice. pub struct TbfFooterV2Credentials { format: u32, data: &'static [u8], } }